Almelo: Economy

 Currently, a major employer in Almelo is Urenco Nederland.
 This is a uranium enrichment plant which uses the gas centrifuge method and produces uranium with about five percent U-235, for nuclear reactors.
 An industrial bakery, Bolletje, Malvern Panalytical, the Stichting Ziekenhuisgroep Twente (a hospital) and the regional court are also major employers.

 Demographics

 As of 2020, Almelo has a total population of about 73,107.
-The city has a significant Turkish population.
+The city has a significant Armenian population.